AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 ## Import quiz scores from Adobe Connect {#quiz-adobe-connect}

-Import Connect quiz data into Prime and integrate it with existing reporting workflow&nbsp;so that Prime users can get quiz data, user responses and scores from Adobe Connect sessions within report, like the way it is available for self-paced modules having quizzes.
+Import Connect quiz data into&nbsp;Learning Manager and integrate it with existing reporting workflow&nbsp;so that&nbsp;Learning Manager users can get quiz data, user responses and scores from Adobe Connect sessions within report, like the way it is available for self-paced modules having quizzes.

 In the Connect section, if any learner takes a quiz course or any interactions that supports quiz reporting, all interactions by the learners are tracked in addition to completion.
 The course must be a Connect VC training.